REPORT

 Fleet analysis

-• Utilization analysis per category of vessels and forward-looking utilization
+• Utilisation analysis per category of vessels, and forward-looking utilisation

 • Installation capabilities in categories of turbine size and foundation weight